Last updated: 14 December, 2020

 Who we are

-The Bus Open Digital Data Service (BODDS) is a service for bus operators across England, and local transport authorities or agents working with operators, to publish data about local bus services.
-It is a legal requirement for bus operators across England to publish this data, so that application developers and other data consumers can use this data without restrictions.
+The Bus Open Data Service (BODS) is a service for bus operators across England, and local transport authorities or agents working with operators, to publish data about local bus services.
+It is a legal requirement for bus operators across England to publish this data, so that application developers and other data consumers can use this data without restrictions in their applications, products and research.
 The service is provided by the Department for Transport.

 What data we collect from you

-Our main purpose is ensuring data about local bus services across England is in the public domain.
-This data is provided by bus operators and anybody can sign up to use it.
+Our main purpose is ensuring data about local bus services across England is in the public domain and utilised responsibly.
+This data is provided by users, including bus operators, Local Authorities, agents, consumers, or anyone who has signed up to use the service.

 The personal data we collect from you includes:

-- your questions, queries or feedback and email address if you contact GOV.UK
+- your questions, queries or feedback and email address if you contact the Bus Open Data service, supporting mailboxes or team members

 - your email address and subscription preferences when you sign up to our email alerts